firefly-cpp/NiaAML/README.md

 We encourage you to contribute to NiaAML!
 Please check out the [Contributing to NiaAML guide](CONTRIBUTING.md) for guidelines about how to proceed.

 Everyone interacting in NiaAML's codebases, issue trackers, chat rooms and mailing lists is expected to follow the NiaAML [code of conduct](CODE_OF_CONDUCT.md).

+## Support

+### Usage Questions

+If you have questions about how to use NiaAML, or have an issue that isn’t related to a bug, you can place a question on [StackOverflow](https://stackoverflow.com/).

+You can also seek support via [email](mailto:lukapecnik96@gmail.com)

+NiaAML is a community supported package, nobody is paid to develop package nor to handle NiaAML support.

+**All people answering your questions are doing it with their own time, so please be kind and provide as much information as possible.**

+## Issues

+Before creating bug reports, please check existing issues list as you might find out that you don't need to create one.
+When you are creating a bug report, please include as many details as possible in the [issue template](.github/templates/ISSUE_TEMPLATE.md).

 ## Licence